grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 *NOTE: To avoid any loss of index when Ingester crashes it is recommended to run Ingesters as statefulset(when using k8s) with a persistent storage for storing index files.*

 Another important detail to note is when chunks are flushed they are available for reads in object store instantly while index is not since we only upload them every 15 Minutes with BoltDB shipper.
-To avoid missing logs from queries which happen to be indexed in BoltDB files which are not shipped yet, while serving queries for in-memory logs, Ingesters would also do a store query for `now()` - (`max_chunk_age` + `30 Min`) to `<end-time-from-query-request>`.
+Ingesters expose a new RPC for letting Queriers query the Ingester's local index for chunks which were recently flushed but its index might not be available yet with Queriers.
+For all the queries which requires chunks to be read from the store, Queriers also query Ingesters over RPC for IDs of chunks which were recently flushed which is to avoid missing any logs from queries.

 ### Queriers

 Queriers lazily loads BoltDB files from shared object store to configured `cache_location`.
-When a querier receives a read request, query range from request is resolved to period numbers and all the files for those period numbers are downloaded to `cache_location` if not already.
+When a querier receives a read request, query range from request is resolved to period numbers and all the files for those period numbers are downloaded to `cache_location`, if not already.
 Once we have downloaded files for a period we keep looking for updates in shared object store and download them every 15 Minutes by default.
 Frequency for checking updates can be configured with `resync_interval` config.

 To avoid keeping downloaded index files forever there is a ttl for them which defaults to 24 hours, which means if index files for a period are not used for 24 hours they would be removed from cache location. ttl can be configured using `cache_ttl` config.

+*NOTE: For better read performance and to avoid using node disk it is recommended to run Queriers as statefulset(when using k8s) with a persistent storage for downloading and querying index files.*

 ### Write Deduplication disabled